meganlavengood/instruments-class/docs/_posts/2025-10-08-analysis symposium.md

 ## {{site.wed07}}: Analysis Symposium

-On analysis symposium weeks, you do not have more reading0.
+On analysis symposium weeks, you do not have more reading.
 Instead, the whole class focuses on analyzing a piece of music, and class discussion is based on that.

 More details forthcoming.